Course Descriptions 2024-2025

 Physical Science

 This course starts with a study of matter and energy.
-Then students are given an introduction to chemistry and biochemistry and engage in a study of physics concepts.
-This class gives students a great foundation for future higher level science classes such as chemistry and physics.
-Eighth grade students who do not want high school credit have the coursework adjusted accordingly.
+Students are then introduced to chemistry and biochemistry and engage in a study of physics concepts.
+This class gives students a great foundation for future, higher level science classes such as chemistry and physics.
 This course includes labs and requires writing formal lab reports.
-In addition to the class time, a science tutoring time is offered on Tuesdays to help students who have questions or need extra help.
+In addition, science tutoring is offered on Tuesdays for students who have questions or need extra help.

 Instructor: Amorah Nelson